Social Work

 Programs we support

-Social work services are available in each of the following specialized programs.
+Social work services are available in the specialized programs listed below.

-The Maternal Newborn Program provides complete maternity care for pregnant and postpartum patients and their families.
+The Maternal Newborn Program provides complete maternity care for people who are pregnant or postpartum, as well as their families.
 We also support patients and families who have experienced miscarriage, stillbirth, neonatal death or a traumatic birth.

 Resources:

 The Maternity Ambulatory Program provides specialized pregnancy and prenatal care.
-This includes prenatal diagnostic services and care for people who need closer monitoring and extra support during pregnancy.
+This includes prenatal diagnosis and care for people who need closer monitoring and extra support during pregnancy.

 The Neonatal Intensive Care Unit (NICU) provides specialized medical and surgical care for newborns who need extra support after birth.
-Babies may come to the NICU for reasons such as being born early, having a low birth weight, difficulty breathing difficulty, or an infection.
+Babies may come to the NICU if they are born early, have a low birth weight, have trouble breathing, or have an infection.

 Championing lifelong care

-We provide lifelong for women* and children living with HIV or reproductive infectious diseases**.
-Our team is committed to culturally safe, trauma-informed and equity-focused care.
-We work to educate health care providers, inform policy, and empower patients through interdisciplinary care, advocacy and research.
+The Oak Tree Clinic provides lifelong care for women* and children living with HIV or reproductive infectious diseases**.
+Our team delivers culturally safe, trauma-informed and equity-focused care.

-*For this purpose, "women" includes people who are anatomically female, as well as people who identify as women regardless of anatomy or sex assigned at birth.
+*For this program, 'women' includes people who are anatomically female and people who identify as women, regardless of anatomy or sex assigned at birth.

 Learn more: Oak Tree Clinic.

-The Families in Recovery (FIR) Program is the first of its kind in Canada.
-It provides specialized support for people who are pregnant or newly parenting while navigating substance-use and mental-health challenges.
+The Families in Recovery (FIR) Program is the first program of its kind in Canada.
+It provides specialized support for people who are pregnant or newly parenting while managing substance use and mental health challenges.

 Learn more: Families in Recovery (FIR).

-The Complex Chronic Diseases Program (CCDP) provides team-based care for people living with complex, long-term health conditions.
-Our specialists work together to support patients with comprehensive, coordinated care.
+The Complex Chronic Diseases Program (CCDP) offers team-based care for people living with complex, long-term health conditions.
+Specialists work together to provide coordinated, comprehensive care.

-Reproductive Mental Health Services support individuals and families who are experiencing mental health challenges before, during and after pregnancy and birth.
+Reproductive Mental Health Services support individuals and families experiencing mental health challenges before, during and after pregnancy and birth.

 Tab Heading